ongoingjourney/recipes/README.md

 Contains delicious recipes.
 After some additional work I hope my colleagues can give some tips and suggestions!

-## Todo
+## TODO
-* Create folder structure for different food times
+* make some edits so this show up in GH4mac